cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 +++

-The Satisfiability Modulo Theories solver is a powerful tool that answers logical and mathematical questions.
-For example, let's say I would like to know whether there exists integers
+Satisfiability Modulo Theories (SMT) solvers are powerful tools that answer logical and mathematical questions.
+As an example, let's say I want to know whether there exists integers
 \\(a, b, c\\) such that \\(3a^{2} -2ab -b^2c = 7\\).
-Using
-the SMT-standard format, I can encode the question as the query below, where the `declare-fun` command creates a variable (i.e., a function with no argument), the `assert` command states the equation as a constraint.
+To ask an SMT solver, I need to write an SMT query, which is in a [standardized format](https://smtlib.cs.uiowa.edu/) for expressing logical problems.
+In the SMT query below, the `declare-fun` command creates a variable (i.e., a function with no argument), the `assert` command states the equation as a constraint.
 More generally, an SMT query may contain multiple assertions, and the `check-sat` command checks if